Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 - Fantasy Name Generator
 https://www.fantasynamegenerators.com/

-- Stack Overflow for lesson on linebreaks. https://stackoverflow.com/questions/37133336/new-line-on-django-admin-text-field?rq=1
+- Stack Overflow for the lesson on linebreaks. https://stackoverflow.com/questions/37133336/new-line-on-django-admin-text-field?rq=1

 - CSS-tricks for the lesson on a CSS triangle.